 - Special Fee:

-Course DescriptionExplores theories of persuasion.
+Course DescriptionExplores theories of persuasive speaking and the nature of arguments.
 Develops skills of inquiry and advocacy through oral discourse, including critical analysis and rules of evidence.
-Practice in using, planning, delivering and refuting persuasive arguments in a variety of extemporaneous formats.
-Through this course, students will learn how to more effectively influence others as well as how others are trying to influence them.
-Prerequisite: COMM 111 and its prerequisite requirements.
+Includes practice in using, planning, delivering and refuting persuasive arguments in a variety of extemporaneous formats.
+Investigates how persuasion works to influence others as well as self.
+Prerequisites: MTH 20 or equivalent placement test score, and WR 121.
 Audit available.